Who Legally Attends an IEP meeting? Can I Exclude People?

 What I mean by that is: they have the authority to make big decisions.
 If you are going to be discussing out-of-district placement, or a 1:1 aide, or adding a significant amount of services, you don’t want to hear “Well, I’m not authorized to do that.”
 Nope.

 Make it clear that you want someone there who can make these decisions.
 Otherwise, they are not really an LEA and it’s not an official IEP meeting.
+They might need to be reminded of that.

-Do therapists have to attend IEP meetings?
+Do therapists or related service providers have to attend IEP meetings?

 Short answer, no.

 They are not mandated IEP team members.
 However, OSEP has provided an OSEP guidance letter on this.
+If you click that link you can read it.

 Hey, we’re all busy.
 I get it.
 Most school therapists have huge caseloads with very little admin and meeting time.
 If you want them there, push for it.
 In the end, no, they don’t “have to” as long as that person’s information and input is provided to the team.